Why Factor-Based Investing Works, Part II

 Step 8.
 The final, and perhaps most crucial step is to exclude stocks that have declining earnings or earnings estimates.
 They can be flat, but not declining.

 What you end up with is a list of candidates for further consideration.
-I don't spend a lot of time on this, because I trust the screening engine to catch the weak stocks for me.
+I don't spend a lot of time on this because I trust the screening engine to catch the weak stocks for me.
 But I do want to know what the company does, and whether there is any hint of accounting issues or investigation by industry regulators.

 After they clear these hurdles, I buy the remaining stocks in equal weight, limiting the portfolio to 10 names or less.